ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 discussed in Section 9.8 of {{I-D.ietf-teep-architecture}}.

-The cipher suites defined above do not do encryption at the TEEP layer, but permit encryption of the SUIT payload using {{I-D.ietf-suit-firmware-encryption}}.
+The cipher suites defined above do not do encryption at the TEEP layer, but permit encryption of the SUIT payload using a mechanism such as {{I-D.ietf-suit-firmware-encryption}}.
 See {{security}} and {{eat-suit-ciphersuite}} for more discussion of specific payloads.

 For the initial QueryRequest message, unless the TAM has more specific knowledge about the TEEP Agent